 - Select Plug and Play Software Enumerator and click Next.

+To fix the issue, users are suggesting updating this driver.
 After you update the driver, check if the problem is still there.

-Solution 7 – Update Windows and connect the controller to the ports on the back
+7. Update Windows and connect the controller to the ports on the back

 - Open the Settings app and head over to the Update & Security section.